 In nonproliferative diabetic retinopathy, microaneurysms, small “dot and blot” hemorrhages, hard exudates (lipid material that can be toxic to the retina), and retinal infarcts known as “cotton wool spots” appear.
-These changes tend to concentrate in the macula, where they can blur and distort central vision.
+These changes tend to concentrate in the macula, where they can distort central vision.

+Retinopathy can be diagnosed by ophthalmoscopy with dilated pupils.
 Use of a fundus lens at the slit lamp allows a stereoscopic view and facilitates diagnosis of macular edema.

 For proliferative retinopathy where vitreous hemorrhage appears likely, panretinal laser photocoagulation often stabilizes neovascularization or even causes it to regress.

 When diabetic retinopathy causes clinically significant macular edema (defined by severity of leakage and proximity to the central macula), photocoagulation can slow progression.
 Individual microaneurysms can be obliterated, or a broader grid photocoagulated if the leakage pattern is diffuse.
 Intravitreal steroids and vascular endothelial growth factor inhibitors may also play a role in treatment.